 A Gifted Man: This show titles all its post-pilot episodes "In Case Of _____".

 Glue: Much like on '"Skins, the episodes are titled after the characters that they focus on.
 The first and last episodes are both titled "Everyone".

 Goodnight Sweetheart: Every episode shares its title with a song, though the songs chosen run the gamut of genres and eras.

 The Good Wife: First-season episodes titles were one word long, second-season episode titles were two words, and so forth through Season Four.
-Apparently reversed starting with the fifth season, the pattern is reversed, going back to three-word titles.
+Beginning in the fifth season, the pattern is reversed, going back to three-word titles.
 The hope of the creators is that the show will run for seven seasons, so the pattern will presumably be 1-2-3-4-3-2-1.

 Almost every episode title is a play on a movie title, more than a few of which fall squarely into Incredibly Lame Pun territory.
 Examples (mostly kept here to titles including main characters or families):

 They're also not above riffing on movies with Gossip Girl cast members; witness "The Townie" from The Town (with Blake Lively), "Panic Roommate" from Panic Room and The Roommate (the latter with Leighton Meester in the title role), "Easy J" from Easy A (with Penn Badgley), and the Grand Finale "New York, I Love You XOXO" from New York, I Love You (with Miss Lively again).